pkhuong/reciprocal/README.md

 fast path, and can handle every divisor except 0, 1, and `u64::MAX`.

-The slightly more complex `Reciprocal` can also divide by 1 and `u64::MAX`, at the expense of one branch in the fast path: we must treat divisions *of* `u64::MAX` specially.
+The slightly more complex `Reciprocal` can also divide by 1 and `u64::MAX`, at the expense of one more `u64` field, and a slightly more complex (one more load, maybe one more integer arithmetic instruction) fast path.